ProfLoL6477/Linux-Debian_Based-/README.md

 This repository contains shell scripts that help you quickly set up essential software on Debian-based Linux distributions (such as Ubuntu, Linux Mint, etc.).

-Getting Started
+Getting Started:

-Prerequisites
+Prerequisites:

 Ensure your system is running a Debian-based Linux distribution.
 If you're using a different distribution, some commands may vary.

-Downloading and Running a Script
+Downloading and Running a Script:

   Download the script you need directly from this repository.
 Click on the script file (e.g., VSCode_Install.sh), then click the "Download" button or right-click on the "Raw" button and select "Save      Link As" to save the file.